-Some races have mandatory pits stops, others have necessary ones.
-Either way, if you are pitting, announce on the headset that you are doing so so that cars around you don’t get caught out by a sudden change of direction or deceleration.
+Some races might have mandatory pits stops, others have necessary ones.
+If a track features a precarious pit entry/exit, announce that you are doing so so that cars around you don’t get caught out by a sudden change of direction or deceleration.
 Similarly, announce as you are leaving the pits and be wary of any cars approaching at full racing speed.
 Do not veer out of the pits directly into the path of approaching cars.

 Cheating includes but is certainly not limited to corner cutting, brake-testing, intentional ramming, bumping or contact, not pitting when it is a mandatory part of the race, and pre-meditated race result fixing.
-Do not use a car, upgrades or setup tune other than those specified, or compete in a race using a leaderboard-topping tune downloaded from the storefront.
+Do not use a car, upgrades or setup tune other than those specified.
 Penalties, disqualifications, bans and exclusions apply to those found cheating.

 Network and Hardware Problems

 Drivers experiencing network, game or hardware problems should do everything possible to avoid interfering with other drivers.
 This includes, but is not limited to, persistent network lag, persistent screen freezes, wheel/force feedback problems and VR problems, where a car is not under full control of the driver and/or is moving in an unpredictable manner for other drivers.